-Of all the places we’ve road tripped in so far around this great southern land, none have inspired us more than what we found in South Australia.
-Of all the places to visit in South Australia we found ourselves in constant awe at the sheer beauty of this state.
+Of all the places we’ve road tripped in so far around this great southern land, none have inspired us more than what we found in this enormous state.
+Of all the best places to visit in South Australia we found ourselves in constant awe at the sheer beauty of one of the largest Australian states.

 Rock-pools, surf breaks and sunshine are only some of the attractions in South Australia that the locals here want to keep to themselves.

-World class wineries can be found here from the Barossa Valley, Clare Valley and the ever popular Adelaide Hills north of Adelaide.
+The most famous of all the south australian wineries can be found right here here in the Barossa Valley, Clare Valley and the ever popular Adelaide Hills..

-Drive north and the geography turns into cascading red hills of Flinders Ranges that have been home to Indigenous Australians for tens of thousands of years.
+Drive north and the geography turns into cascading red hills of the Flinders Ranges that have been home to Indigenous Australians, the original custodians of our country for tens of thousands of years.

 Covering almost 1 million square kilometres, South Australians live year round in some of the most arid parts of the entire country.

-There are 3 major peninsulas to take note of when planning your South Australia road trip itinerary:
+There are 3 major peninsulas and the best places to visit to take note of when planning your road trip itinerary:

 - Fleurieu Peninsula

 A big draw card and a major attraction is Australia’s longest straight road, the Nullarbor Plain that stretches 1100 km along the Great Australian Bight.